 Terminating an employee is one of the most challenging issues that foreign investors have to deal with in Vietnam.
-In addition to communicating the performance issues, you have to handle the termination with care and in accordance with Vietnam labour law to prevent any legal repercussions.
+In addition to communicating the performance issues, you have to handle the termination with care and follow Vietnam labor law to prevent any legal repercussions.

-Vietnam labour law is more geared towards the benefits of the employees when it comes to termination.
+Vietnam labor law is more geared towards the benefits of the employees when it comes to termination.
 Therefore, foreign investors must follow all termination process faithfully according to the enforced regulations.

-The labour law related to termination applies to all workers under employment contracts in Vietnam, regardless of whether they are foreign employees or local employees.
-In other words, this law does not apply to foreigners working in Vietnam under overseas labour contracts.
+The labor law related to termination applies to all workers under employment contracts in Vietnam, regardless of whether they are foreign employees or local employees.
+In other words, this law does not apply to foreigners working in Vietnam under overseas labor contracts.

-Here’s a quick guide from Cekindo to help you plan your termination process in advance.
+Here’s a quick guide from Cekindo to help you plan your termination process.
 Mitigate the legal risks, even when the termination is inevitable.

 Vietnam Labour Law: Factors Causing Contract Termination

-In accordance with Vietnam Labour Law, some of the triggers for the termination of contract in Vietnam are:
+Per Vietnam Labour Law, some of the triggers for the termination of a contract in Vietnam are:

 - The expiration of the labour contract